 luckyphoto Port Charlotte, US Nikonian since 27th Dec 2010

 #1.
-"RE: Best flash to avoid 'Flash Shadow'" In response to Reply # 0
+"RE: Are there rumblings of an Aperture v4?"
+In response to Reply # 0

 "Red is gray and yellow white, but we decide which is right ....and which is an illusion"

 #3.
 "RE: Are there rumblings of an Aperture v4?"
 In response to Reply # 2